Sohail103/LeafLedger/README.md

 - **Transparency**: The public ledger enables all stakeholders to verify entries, increasing trust and accountability.
 - **Developer-Friendly SDK**: Hedera provides a straightforward JavaScript SDK, allowing easy integration with minimal overhead.
 - **Free Testing Environment**: The Hedera testnet supports development and testing without requiring real currency or fees.

-By using Hedera, we were able to implement a simple but trustworthy public record system that reflects the principles of openness and collaboration we wanted for this fest.